odonoghuespace/odonoghuespace.github.io/_posts/2025-08-05-Why-On-Earth-Is-The-Day-Getting-Shorter.md

 <span><a href="https://theconversation.com/profiles/james-odonoghue-2226236">James O'Donoghue</a>, Research Associate Professor in Planetary Astronomy, Meteorology, <em><a href="https://theconversation.com/institutions/university-of-reading-902">University of Reading</a></em></span>

 This article is republished from <a href="https://theconversation.com">The Conversation</a> under a Creative Commons license.
-Read the <a href="https://theconversation.com/why-on-earth-is-the-planets-day-getting-shorter-260946">original article</a>.
+Read the [original article](https://theconversation.com/why-on-earth-is-the-planets-day-getting-shorter-260946).